St. Louis Abuse & Neglect Attorneys

 Abuse takes many forms.
-Physical abuse and sexual abuse are more commonly known and easier to detect due to the physical evidence.
+Physical abuse and sexual abuse are more common and easier to detect due to the physical evidence.
 However, it can also be emotional abuse, such as public humiliation or embarrassment; neglect, such as failing to properly supervise someone resulting in injury or death; or financial exploitation, such as theft, investment schemes and contractor fraud.
-The abuse can happen in the victim’s home, school or at a group facility, and the perpetrator frequently is a family member or trusted supervisor.
+The abuse can happen in the victim’s home, school or at a group facility, and the perpetrator frequently is a family member or supervisor.

 Common signs of abuse and neglect, include:

 - Dehydration or Malnutrition

 - Weight Loss or Weight Gain

 - Unsanitary Conditions